eliasjunior/home-video-docs/README.md

 </br>

-Problably there are many great apps to stream video just like this one but I wanted to learn a bit about video streaming,  on the front-end and back-end.
+Probably there are many great apps to stream video just like this one but I wanted to learn a bit about video streaming,  on the front-end and back-end.

 Here's why:
 * Build something that I enjoy doing so.